 Step Away from the Inbox: Easy Email Automation with Automate

 An estimated 205 billion emails are sent every day around the world.
 If you ever feel like you are responsible for handling almost that many by yourself, this on-demand webinar is for you!
-In the webinar, Richard Schoen discusses how automation can help businesses deal with email processes using business process automation from Automate.
+In the webinar, Richard Schoen discusses how automation can help businesses deal with email processes using business process automation with Automate Plus.

 Email is critical to so many processes that there’s almost always a way email automation can streamline your operations.
 For example, you may receive email notifications when files are available for download from a partner website.
 Continually checking to see if those notifications have arrived takes time.
 Or maybe you receive emails from customers asking about a shipment status.
 It’s not only tedious and time-consuming for an employee to see the email, check the status, and reply—the delay could also be damaging to your relationship with the customer.

 What Processes Can I Automate?

 Business process automation is incredibly flexible.
 If you have a repeated process that involves inbound or outbound email, there’s a good chance you can automate it.
 In the webinar, Richard gave several examples:

 You can set up your automation platform to intercept specific types of help desk requests like new user creation or password resets and deal with them automatically.
 This takes the burden off of your help desk team and allows them to spend more time on complex problems that require a human touch.
 Common help desk systems like ServiceNow or Zendesk can be easily integrated into your automated email processes.
 (Read more about how Automate Plus can help with user provisioning).